bakaja021/chainriderBTCdocs/source/includes/_addresses.md

 <a id="opIdGetAddressTotalSentByHash"></a>

-*Get Total Sent amount in duffs for an Address*
+*Get Total Sent amount in satoshis for an Address*

 |Parameter|In|Type|Required|Description|
 |---|---|---|---|---|